 Next Steps

-When you’ve decided on which way you would like to contribute, please send a Letter of Interest to the Borough.
+When you’ve decided on which way you would like to contribute, please send a Letter of Interest to the Borough, via mail or email is good.
 If you are interested in potentially multiple positions, express that clearly within one letter.
 An example of a letter of interest to the Borough is in the appendix of this document.

 With any questions or thoughts, please do not hesitate to reach out to the Wesleyville Borough office to discuss further!